christianhnunez/ANN/README.md

 # ANN

-## Zihao's ANN Code; It has API's which can be readily used
-## Required packages: keras, numpy, scipy, root_numpy, root
+Zihao's ANN Code; It has API's which can be readily used Required packages: keras, numpy, scipy, root_numpy, ROOT

 ## Suggested Pakcage Installation Method (Linux)